Guillermou-Kashiwara-Schapira kernels of geodesic flows: Abstract

 \section{Abstract}

 Guillermou--Kashiwara--Schapira proved that there exists a unique sheaf quantization of any homogeneous Hamiltonian isotopy on a cotangent bundle.
-In this paper, we explicitly construct a sheaf quantization of geodesic flows on spheres and complex projective spaces.
+In this paper, we explicitly construct sheaf quantizations of geodesic flows on spheres and complex projective spaces.